RishatTalukder/python-master/README.md

-So, this is the repo where you will learn advanced python `concepts`, `libraries` and how to use them, data structures and algorithms in python, There is dedicated folder for each topic.
-Go have a look you will see the code and a `readme.md` file which will explain the code and the concept behind it.
+So, this is the repo where you will learn advanced python `concepts`, `libraries` and how to use them, data structures and algorithms in python, There is dedicated `jupyter notebook` named `readme.ipynb` for each topic.
+Have a look at those and try to understand the code and then try to implement it on your own.
+If you get stuck somewhere, you can always refer to the code in the notebook.

 This repo is for those who have `basic knowledge of python` and want to learn more about it.
 This repo will also help you to prepare for your interviews.